Long Term Travel: Renewal & Organizational Tips

 Completely replace contact lens cases and toothbrush heads.
 Throw out those old sandwich bags you use to hold the small stuff and replace them.
 Germs thrive from moisture inside these bags.
 This is why I always prefer mesh packing bags to organize my toiletries.

 The telltale sign that you need to get a new towel is when it smells a little funky after it gets wet.
 In the meantime, wash what you have in hot water.
-Then, place it in a dryer if possible to kill any bad smell.
+Then, place it in a dryer if possible to get rid of any bad smell.

 Do A Quick Financial Checkup